Have you or a loved one been in a car accident? Are you worried about injuries that take a long time to heal?

 6. Post Traumatic Stress Disorder

-Post Traumatic Stress Disorder, or PTSD, is also common after car accidents.
+Post Traumatic Stress Disorder, or PTSD, is also common after car accidents and can affect employment.
 PTSD is a mental health condition that gets triggered by a traumatic event.
 Symptoms may include flashbacks, nightmares, and anxiety.

 Treatments for PTSD include cognitive processing therapy, which allows the patient to write down in detail what happened and figure out new ways to live with it.
 It could also include inoculation training, which helps to destress the body and mind.
 PTSD could also be treated with medication.